mingzehuang/latentcor/paper/paper.md

 # Basic Usage

-We provide two basic code examples of how to use 'latentcor' in R.
+We provide two basic code examples of how to use `latentcor` in R.

 The first example illustrates how to estimate latent correlation from pairs of ternary/continuous variables.